-The House-sponsored measure is based on the disputed argument that a fetus can feel pain by the 20th month of pregnancy, and thus deserves protection from abortion.
-Beebe vetoed the bill Tuesday, saying it contradicts the U.S. Supreme Court's 1976 Roe v.
+Beebe said he thinks the new law contradicts the U.S. Supreme Court's 1976 Roe v.
 Wade decision, which legalized abortion until a fetus can viably survive outside of the womb, which is typically at 22 to 24 weeks.
+He said the state will waste money trying to defend it.

 Andrew DeMillo can be reached at www.twitter.com/ademillo